cristianabs/SDN-Automation-with-NSO/chapters/03-NSO_Develop.md

 							 netsim/
 ```

+Local-dir is the directory where all .fxs (compiled YANG files) and .ccl (compiled CLI spec files) are located.

+Shared-jar is the directory where all jars are located and are reach using the LOAD_SHARED_JARS request for each deployed NSO package (the classes and resources in these jars are globally accessible for all deployed NSO packages).

+Private-jar is the directory where all jars are located and are reach using the LOAD_PACKAGE request for each deployed NSO package (these classes and resources will be private to respective NSO package.
+In addition, classes that are referenced in a component tag in respective NSO package package-meta-data.xml file will be instantiated).

+**Note**: By putting code for a specific service in a private jar, NSO can dynamically upgrade the service without affecting any other service.

+The optional webui directory contains webui customization files.

 The package-meta-data.xml file defines the name of the package as well as one *component*.
 Let's go through the different parts of the meta data file:

 - name - the name of the package.
 All packages in the system must have unique names.